 For a keyboard with this price tag and from an upcoming brand, it sure packs a lot of impressive features like its beautiful light display, it’s even keystrokes, and the unique red switches that allow some users to double it as a gaming and office keyboard just like the Logitech G513.

-About the plugable Performance Mechanical keyboard:
+About the plugable Performance Mechanical keyboard

 The performance mechanical keyboard is plugable’s first mechanical keyboard, and they tailored it specifically to gamers.
-Although the gaming keyboard market is a bit competitive, plugable’s keyboard might be able to get a spot on the list of the best affordable keyboards.
+Although the gaming keyboard market is a bit competitive, plugable’s keyboard might be able to get a spot on the list of the best affordable gaming keyboards.

 What makes the performance mechanical keyboard stand out from its other competitors is the Outemu Red switches that plugable opted for in the design, which was an excellent choice.
 These switches make it easier to depress your keys with very little force.
-They also make very little noise when clicked, unlike the outemu blue switches that have very loud textile feedback and take a bit more effort to depress.
+They also make very little noise when clicked, unlike the other blue switches that have very loud textile feedback and take a bit more effort to depress.
 This could be an advantage or disadvantage, depending on your style and preference.